Arvind Kumar Singh

 Arvind Kumar Singh is an Indian politician from the Samajwadi Party.
 He is a three-time MLA and was a cabinet minister in the Uttar Pradesh government.
 He hails from Barabanki.

+He is currently serving as the National Secretary of the Samajwadi Party.

-Singh completed his LLB (graduation) at University of Lucknow and was its former president of student council.
+Singh completed his LLB at University of Lucknow and was its former president of student union.

-Singh was also the state general secretary of Samajwadi party.
+Singh was also the state general secretary of Samajwadi Party.